remix-run/remix/docs/guides/data-loading.md

 ## Not Found

-While loading data its common for a record to be "not found".
+While loading data it's common for a record to be "not found".
 As soon as you know you can't render the component as expected, `throw` a response and Remix will stop executing code in the current loader and switch over to the nearest [catch boundary][catch-boundary].

 ```tsx lines=[10-13]
 export let loader: LoaderFunction = async ({